Japjotsingh02/React-Movie/README.md

 # React RMDB

 This is my first react project.
-Currently, I am working on this project.
-This is not completely completed.
-You can search any movie and get the details of that movie.
+You can search any movie and get the details of that movie.You can load more movies on the home page.
+Reload the page to see session storage in movie list and individual movie.

 ## Table of contents